tigase/tigase-server/src/main/restructured/Tigase_Development/Basic_Information.rst

 2. **Plug-ins** are usually small pieces of code responsible for processing specific XMPP stanzas.
 They don’t have their own address.
 As a result of stanza processing they can produce new XMPP stanzas.
 Plug-ins are loaded by *session manager* component or the *c2s connection manager* component.
 Sample plug-ins are: *vCard* stanza processing, *jabber:iq:register* to register new user accounts, *presence* stanza processing, and *jabber:iq:auth* for non-sasl authentication.

 3. **Connectors** are modules responsible for access to data repositories like databases or LDAP to store and retrieve user data.
 There are 2 kinds of connectors: authentication connectors and user data connectors.
 Both of them are independent and can connect to different data sources.
-Sample connectors are: *JDBC database* connector, *XMLDB - embedded database* connector, *Drupal database* connector.
+Sample connectors are: *JDBC database* connector, *XMLDB - embedded database* connector.

 There is an API defined for each kind of above modules and all you have to do is enable the implementation of that specific interface.
 Then the module can be loaded to the server based on it’s configuration settings.
 There is also abstract classes available, implementing these interfaces to make development easier.